Betty Won, Chair, Facilitator

 Abbas Ali, Facilitator

 Abbas may not be much of a talker, but he is definitely a listener.
 Listening to the stories and experiences of all people, and learning from them, is what inspires Abbas to continue organizing.
-He has been organizing since 2014, when he helped organize the Toronto Muslim community for the Mayoral Election in Toronto.
+He has been organizing since 2014 when he helped organize the Toronto Muslim community to participate in local politics.
 He continues to work within the Muslim community to advocate for better civic engagement during and outside of elections.
 Abbas is also super passionate about transit and has been organizing for transit issues in Scarborough for a number of years.
 His love of city building and urban planning may have contributed to that passion quite a bit.
 All this organizing lead to meeting some amazing organizers who encouraged him to learn the organizing skills of Marshall Gantz and teach it to others.
 And ta-da!
 That's how he got here.

 Kat Horne, Facilitator

 Kat's passion for speaking for those who cannot speak for themselves lead to an 8-year role with the Nova Scotia SPCA where she served on the board of directors and was elected Vice President.
-During this tenure, she collaborated with an amazing team of volunteer professionals to turn the organization from struggling to survive to becoming a 4-star internationally recognized charity (Charity Intelligence Canada) by revitalizing the organizations’ operations, donor relations, and financial transparency.
+During this tenure, she collaborated with an amazing team of volunteer professionals to turn the organization from struggling-to-survive to becoming a 4-star internationally recognized charity (Charity Intelligence Canada) by revitalizing the organizations’ operations, donor relations, and financial transparency.
 After completing treatment for breast cancer in 2015, Kat chose to step out on the ledge and bravely walk a new path towards enlightenment and purpose.
-With more than 25 years of corporate experience, she brings to us her diverse background combined with her passion for change and a desire to walk the road less traveled.
+With more than 25 years of corporate experience, she brings to us her diverse background combined with her passion for change and a desire to walk the road less travelled.
 As an active member of the LGBT community, Kat has a hunger for equality and justice.
 Her focus on personal growth, yoga, cycling, and anything involving water and a paddle have been instrumental in this journey.
-Kat lives in East York with her partner and two dogs.

 Frances Tufford, Facilitator